-You might believe that a diagram has changed, and select to compare it with a baseline using a context menu option from the Project Browser.
+You might believe that a diagram has changed, and select to compare it with a baseline using a ribbon option.
 Alternatively, you might perform a baseline comparison on a Package or a model and select from the comparison output any diagrams that are flagged as changed.

-- Package Baseline facilities are available in the Corporate, Business and Software Engineering, Systems Engineering and Ultimate editions of Enterprise Architect - The Enterprise Architect Corporate, Business and Software Engineering, System Engineering and Ultimate editions provide another facility, Auditing, which you can switch on to perform continuous monitoring of changes across the project; you can dovetail your use of each facility to meet the range of your change management requirements - If a Package under version control forms part of a Baseline, and that Package is checked in to the model, you cannot merge the original data from the Baseline into that Package - You can also obtain a snapshot of selected items in the model, using the Model Views facility; this facility enables you to automatically generate the snapshot at intervals and, if there are changes in the items collected by the defined search, to trigger a notification to you of such changes, which enables you to monitor workflow and other events of concern to you - If security is enabled you must have 'Baselines Manage' permission to create, import and delete Baselines, and 'Baselines Restore' permission to merge data from a Baseline; security permissions are not required to select an existing Baseline and perform a comparison with the model
+- Package Baseline facilities are available in the Corporate, Unified and Ultimate editions of Enterprise Architect - The Enterprise Architect Corporate, Unified and Ultimate editions provide another facility, Auditing, which you can switch on to perform continuous monitoring of changes across the project; you can dovetail your use of each facility to meet the range of your change management requirements - If a Package under version control forms part of a Baseline, and that Package is checked in to the model, you cannot merge the original data from the Baseline into that Package - You can also obtain a snapshot of selected items in the model, using the Model Views facility; this facility enables you to automatically generate the snapshot at intervals and, if there are changes in the items collected by the defined search, to trigger a notification to you of such changes, which enables you to monitor workflow and other events of concern to you - If security is enabled you must have 'Baselines Manage' permission to create, import and delete Baselines, and 'Baselines Restore' permission to merge data from a Baseline; security permissions are not required to select an existing Baseline and perform a comparison with the model